How to use the Bump command line interface.

-To install it globally, run the following command:
+To install it globally, run the following command with NPM

-As our CLI is a gem, you can easily embed it to your project by adding the gem to your
+As our CLI is a node package, you can easily embed it to your project by adding the package to your

 To list all the available commands, just type

 bumpin your command line environment.
 You can get some help anytime by using

 bump deploy --help.

 When writing a documentation, you'll want to preview how it renders on Bump.
 This is exactly the goal of the